Walter Sickert, Victorian artist & actor

 It was at 1 Highbury Place where Sickert painted The Raising of Lazarus, an initial full-size sketch having been drawn on the studio’s papered wall.
 In 1932, he gave the finished painting to be sold for the benefit of Sadler’s Wells Company.
 Sickert said that it was “given in memory of my perpetual admiration of Sam Phelps and my gratitude to Isabel Bateman of whose Sadler’s Wells Company I was myself a utility member.”

-It was also in that year (1932) Sickert’s younger brother, Berard died.
-He too was an artist but was also an alcoholic.
+It was also in that year that Sickert’s younger brother Berard died.
+He too had been an artist but was also alcoholic and his talents never were put to use.
 The Times obituary said that he ‘had talent and taste but [appeared] to have lacked perseverance to make the best use of his powers.’

-In 1934 both Sickert and Therese Lessare left Islington for St-Peter’s-in-Thanet, Broadstairs, Kent before moving to Bathampton near Bath where he dies in 1942 and she three years later.
-They are buried together in the churchyard of St Nicholson Bathamton.
+In 1934 both Sickert and Therese Lessare left Islington for St-Peter’s-in-Thanet, Broadstairs, Kent before moving to Bathampton near Bath where he died in 1942 and she died three years later.
+They are buried together in the churchyard of St Nicholson, Bathamton.